-Currently, taxpayers incurring expenditures directly attributable to scientific or technological R&D can claim an additional 50% of qualifying expenditure preapproved by the Department of Science and Technology (DST), resulting in a total deduction of 150%.
-New and unused R&D machinery or plants will qualify for a four-year write-off (50%, 30% or 20%) if they meet certain criteria.
+Currently, taxpayers incurring expenditures directly attributable to scientific or technological R&D can claim 150% of qualifying expenditures preapproved by the Department of Science and Innovation (DSI).
+New and unused R&D machinery or plants will qualify for a three-year write-off (50%, 30% or 20%) if they meet certain criteria.

 The incentive is available to businesses of all sizes and in all sectors of the economy as long as they are registered in South Africa.
-To qualify for the deduction, the R&D activities against which the expenditure is incurred must be preapproved by the Minister of Science and Technology.
+To qualify for the deduction, the R&D activities against which the expenditure is incurred must be preapproved by the Minister of Science and Innovation.